isilher/react-native-basics/README.md

 Continuation of the blackjack app and basics recap

+## Lesson nine

+Continuation of the blackjack app and basics recap

+- Horizontal FlatList
+- Calculating scores
+- Adding a house

+## Lesson ten

+Continuation of the blackjack app and basics recap

+- Cleaning up the game logic with a reducer (untangle our states)

 ## Future

+- Redux
+- Sagas
+- Using native libraries
+- Bridging native SDKs
+- Analytics
 - Push notifications
 - Background actions
 - Releasing the app